zhaojun-szh-9815/EC601/VQA_Project/Sprint_2.md

 </div>
 <h2>Use the model to predict:</h2>
 The architecture of our code is simple.
-Firstly, convert the picture and the question to tensor that fit the input size of the model.
-Then, load the checkpoint file which saved by the open-source project.
+Firstly, convert the picture and the question to tensor objects that fit the input size of the model.
+Then, load the checkpoint file saved by the open-source project.
 After that, change the model to evaluate mode and feed the input into the model to get the output.
-Finally, pick the answer depends on the output possibility of the model.<br>
+Finally, picking the answer depends on the output possibility of the model.<br>

 <div align="center">
 <img src="https://user-images.githubusercontent.com/55321300/138578425-c078ac86-a4c9-4522-9cc5-974ba1bbcf75.JPG" style="width:70%" />